styczynski/atom-terminal-panel/README.md

 }
 ```

-The above config will create highlight rule for all lines containing "warning: " text (this lines will be colored yellow).
+The above configuration file will create highlight rule for all lines containing "warning: " text (this lines will be colored yellow).

 ### Creating custom terminal shortcuts